ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 Step 7: Cook for a few more minutes until the rice is heated through.
 Step 8: Serve hot with tikka masala on the side.

+I think that the recipe for this was also relatively realistic and the ingredients that it uses is relatively spot on to what it seems like is in this dish.
+One interesting note is that this thinks in step 2 that we should be cooking cucumber which is probably not great and it probably should just be served raw.

 ### Result 5 - Brazilian Prawn and Coconut Stew
 **Input Image:**